retirement friendship

 Anxious Attachment Style

-Anxious attachment is sometimes called ambivalent.
-You worry friends will abandon you even if there is no reason to think so.
+Anxious attachment, sometimes called ambivalent, occurs when you worry that your friends will abandon you even if there is no reason to think so.
 Insecure bonding happens during infancy.

 Here is a word salad description of Anxious Attachment: